HarishHary/blink/docs/internals/controller-runtime.md

 ### Status composition

-`LastError` composes first-non-nil, never last-writer-wins.
+`err` composes first-non-nil, never last-writer-wins.
 The actor reports `runtime.FirstError(own terminate reason, writer, scanner)`, and its own reason counts only once its lifecycle is `stopped`, so a live controller surfaces worker diagnostics rather than masking them; a terminating one surfaces its exit reason without erasing them.
 The supervisor reports `runtime.FirstError(subtree terminate reason, tracked child status)`, and `HandleChildTerminate` records the child's exit reason there.
 A recovered worker clears the field at both layers on the next reconcile.

 Publication is deduplicated.
-The actor's `reconcileStatus` compares a pre-handler snapshot against the recomputed status on lifecycle, availability, generation, and `runtime.ErrorText(LastError)`; an identical status publishes nothing and leaves the epoch alone.
+The actor's `reconcileStatus` compares a pre-handler snapshot against the recomputed status on lifecycle, availability, generation, and `runtime.ErrorText(err)`; an identical status publishes nothing and leaves the epoch alone.
 A change stamps `runtime.NextStatusEpoch` - `max(now in nanoseconds, previous + 1)` - so epochs stay strictly monotonic even across a backwards clock step.

 The supervisor drops any `MessageActorStatusChanged` whose sender is not the tracked actor PID or whose `statusEpoch` is not greater than the recorded watermark. `HandleChildStart` resets that watermark to zero, so a replacement's first epoch is accepted while the previous PID's late facts stay fenced out.